marcorentap/kokkos-docker-cluster/README.md

 There are two images: `kokkos-compute` and `kokkos-sherlock`.
 Building `kokkos-compute` will also generate ssh keys in `ssh/` which are shared by both images.

-To generate the Dockerfiles and build the images, run:
+You will need to specify the [architecture to build kokkos](https://kokkos.org/kokkos-core-wiki/keywords.html) by setting the `KOKKOS_CLUSTER_ARCH` environment variable.
+For example, to build the images for Kokkos_ARCH_VOLTA70, do:
 ```
+export KOKKOS_CLUSTER_ARCH=VOLTA70
 ./make_compute.sh && ./make_sherlock.sh
 ```